-During a recent “virtual book tour” with several book bloggers, I was asked what three lessons I learned while writing the first two books of my Finding Billy Battles trilogy.
+During a recent “virtual book tour” with several book bloggers, I was asked what three lessons I learned while writing my Finding Billy Battles trilogy.
 It was a good question because it caused me to stop and think about the fiction-writing process in a way I never had before.

 Here are the answers I provided:

 LESSON #1: When I was teaching journalism as a professor and dean at the University of Illinois, I realized that by teaching, I was also learning.
 The same goes for writing fiction.
 I spent 28 years of my professional life with the Chicago Tribune, much of it as a foreign correspondent in Asia and Latin America.
 That work required me to deal with facts, real people, real events, and real human emotions.
 I couldn’t make up what I was reporting.
 I had to stick to what I saw, what I heard, what people told me, etc. And I had to do my best to write compelling stories using only those facts.
 I succeeded, but it was often hard work.

 As I began writing the Finding Billy Battles trilogy, I found myself in a strange new world where I could create the facts, the people, the events, and the human emotion.
 At first, it was an incredible sense of freedom—especially for a journalist previously confined to a life of non-fiction.
 Then I realized that with freedom comes a requirement for discipline.
 It was then that I realized my training as a reporter was an enormous benefit.
 I knew how to write clearly and concisely.
 I knew how to describe people, places, and events.
 And I knew how to report—which is the journalist’s word for “research.”